Neuroscience Research Academy

 Prerequisites

-• One year of high school biology and one year of high school chemistry are required for application.
+• One year of high school biology and one year of high school chemistry completed before the program begins

 Faculty